mickyyyyyy/taaurus/README.md

 # Taaurus
-All the project files for our websites.
+All the project files for our company website.

 ## Formatting